Emelie Wibron: International career

 She first played for the women's national team at the World Championship in 2009 at the age of 17, where she won her first title.
 In the final, she recorded one assist.
 At the next championships (also victorious), she was named to the All-Star Team.
 Surprisingly, she was not selected for the 2013 World Championships.
-However, she returned to play at the next five championships between 2015 and 2023.
-Sweden defended the gold medal at all of them.
+However, she returned to play at the next six championships between 2015 and 2025.
+Sweden defended the gold medal at the first five of those appearances.
 At the 2021 championships final, she scored the winning goal in overtime.
 She also registered points in the finals of the 2015 and 2017 championships.
 At the latter, as the tournament's second-highest scorer, she was again named to the All-Star Team and was selected as the Most Valuable Player.
 She was selected for the All-Star Team again at the following championships.
 At the first women's tournament at the World Games in 2025, the Swedish team lost in the finals, their first major international match loss since 2005.
+At the World Championship later that same year, they lost in the semi-finals and ultimately finished without a medal for the first time in history.